-Common source of impact noise in the garden could be things like construction work, neighbors, or vibrations from heavy vehicle traveling on a road.
+Common sources of impact noise in the garden could be things like construction work, neighbors, or vibrations from heavy vehicles traveling on a road.
 Low, bass frequencies travel much farther, which is why lorries can be heard so far away.

 There are some soundproofing fixes for both sources of noise pollution, but obviously it’s worth mentioning that all you’ll really be able to do about airborne noise is reduce the amount that makes it into your garden.
 How much you reduce it by will depend on how many soundproofing solutions you use.

 It’s also worth considering the distance of the noise pollution, as this will impact what kind of soundproofing solutions you’ll need to use.
 For example, it’s much easier to reduce the sound of road traffic in the distance than it is to soundproof against noisy neighbors.

 If you’re looking for solutions on how to reduce noise from your neighbor’s yard, then you’ll have a much harder time.
 This is mostly because of distance, as the noise sources will be much closer and so will be harder to block effectively.